ibm-cloud-docs/databases-for-mongodb/howto-getting-connection-strings.md

 {: #connection-strings-cli-section}
 {: cli}

-The "CLI" section contains information that is suited for connecting with the mongo shell.
+The "CLI" section contains information that is suited for connecting with the [`mongo` Shell](https://www.mongodb.com/docs/v4.4/mongo/){: external}.

 | Field Name | Index | Description |
 | ---------- | ----- | ----------- |